 Host a Public Policy Fellow

-The Public Policy Fellowship (PPF) is a paid nine-month opportunity that connects mid-career LEE members with high-impact organizations pursuing educational equity through policy and advocacy.
-Fellowship hosts are senior leaders serving in high-impact government agencies or advocacy organizations.
-They demonstrate a strong organizational commitment to diversity, equity, and inclusion, which may include gender and ethnic diversity in organization leadership.
-In addition to the on-the-job learning experience provided by the host, fellows receive individualized and group leadership coaching from LEE and access to a national network of policy and advocacy leaders.
+The Public Policy Fellowship (PPF) is a full-time, paid nine-month opportunity that connects mid-career LEE members with high-impact organizations in policy and advocacy arenas.
+Fellowship hosts are leaders serving in high-impact government agencies or advocacy organizations.
+In addition to the on-the-job learning experience provided by the host, fellows receive group leadership development and career coaching from LEE and access to a national network of policy and advocacy leaders.

 The Role of a Fellow